remnawave/panel/docs/panel-security/caddy-with-minimal-setup.md

 After that, you will be redirected to the login page of Caddy Auth.

-On the first start, you will be promted to create an MFA.
+On the first start, you will be promted to create a MFA method.

-We recommend to use [Google Authenticator](https://www.google.com/search?q=google+authenticator) for this.
+We recommend using [Google Authenticator](https://www.google.com/search?q=google+authenticator) for this.

 ### Disable MFA